International Pediatric and Lifespan Data Science Conference

 Hospital readmissionRebuilding and redeploying the hospital’s readmission model to address impact of COVID-19, distributional shifts and important sub-specialty patients including neonatal and mental health utilizations.

 Rising risk modelPredicting which patients are likely to become a rising risk for increased resource utilization in the following year.
 Healthcare utilization is used as proxy for deterioration in health that may be preventable.
 Study involves analyses of confounding due to challenges with access to care.

 Earliest warning system for sepsisUpdating and redeploying an ED triage model for predicting patients who are at risk for sepsis and may require early interventions.

 Autism triageDeveloping a model to determine whether a confirmatory or comprehensive autism evaluation is appropriate for a patient.
-This model will aid with triaging patients at the Thompson Autism Center.
+This model will aid with triaging patients at the Thompson Autism and Neurodevelopmental Center.

 Juvenile Dermatomyositis (JDM)Patients undergoing treatment for JDM respond to treatment differently.
 In this study, we are developing models to predict early or late response to treatment to inform interventions that will increase the proportion of patients with early and sustained response to treatment.

 CPAP FailureNoninvasive oxygen therapy is preferred over more invasive procedures if it will suffice and for as long as it suffices.
 In this study, we are developing models to predict early needs to change oxygen therapy from CPAP to more invasive options.
 This includes determination that invasive therapy is appropriate from admission or predicting the optimal time to change from CPAP to ECMO or mechanical ventilators.
 Previous research has shown that late change in therapy can increase morbidity.
 However, unnecessary use of invasive oxygen therapy also increases morbidity.